On the Dynamical Stability and Instability of Parker Problem: Introduction

 and using the relations in \eqref{equcomre}, we obtain the perturbation equations:

 We impose the following initial and boundary conditions for \eqref{0103}:

 The linearized equations of \eqref{0103} around the equilibrium state $s_e$ read as

 where $P'(\bar{\rho}):=(A x^\gamma_3)'|_{x_3=\bar{\rho}}$, and $N_i$ and $v_i$ denote the $i$-th component of $N$ and $v$, respectively.
-The system \eqref{lincom} with initial and boundary conditions \eqref{c0104}--\eqref{0105} constitutes a linearized perturbation problem, while the initial-boundary problem \eqref{0103}--\eqref{0105} is called the nonlinear perturbation problem.
-The Parker instability, which is shown based on the linearized perturbation problem, resp. the nonlinear perturbation problem, is called the linear Parker instability, resp. the nonlinear Parker instability.
+The system \eqref{lincom} with initial and boundary conditions \eqref{c0104}--\eqref{0105} constitutes a linearized {Parker problem}, while the initial-boundary problem \eqref{0103}--\eqref{0105} is called the nonlinear {Parker problem}.
+The Parker instability, which is shown based on the linearized {Parker problem}, resp. the nonlinear {Parker problem}, is called the linear Parker instability, resp. the nonlinear Parker instability.
 At present, only the linear Parker instability under Schwarzschild's condition or Tserkovnikov's condition \eqref{Tserkovnikovs} is mathematically investigated, also for the case without viscosity.